sonic-net/SONiC/doc/ssh_config/ssh_config.md

   - Configure authentication_retries to X and try to connect with wrong password X+1 times
   - Configure login_timeout to X, try to connect and wait for X+5 seconds (need to disconnect)
   - Configure ports to 222 and see if unable to connect to 22
+  - Configure auto_logout to X, login and wait for X+5 seconds (need to disconnect)
+  - Configure max_syslogins to X and see if unable to login to X+1 concurrent sessions

 ####  1.13.2. <a name='SystemTestcases'></a>System Test cases